Welcome to the Policy Methods Toolbox

 This first release of the Toolbox is focused on newer methods.
 Over time, we are expanding the Toolbox to include a range of new and traditional policy development techniques.
 Our own approaches, such as Start Right, are also located in the Toolbox.

 The Policy Project is keen to hear from policy practitioners with feedback on the Toolbox.
 To get in touch with us to provide feedback, or to suggest methods you’d like to see profiled in the Toolbox, email us at firstname.lastname@example.org

-There are six main themes in release one of the policy methods toolbox.
+There are now six main themes in the Policy Methods Toolbox.

 Start Right is a light touch approach to making the best start in policy projects.
-It is backed up by a growing list of tools to make your job easier in these early stages.
+It's backed up by a growing list of tools to make your job easier in these early stages.

 This involves the study of human behaviour, often drawing upon the empirical research in fields including economics, psychology and sociology.